About Breez

 Sending Lightning Payments

-Routing fees depend on the available path.
-The Breez node charges a base fee of 1 sat in many cases, but fees for some channels are higher depending on the distribution of liquidity throughout the network.
+Routing fees depend on the available path and for some channels are higher depending on the distribution of liquidity throughout the network.
 Users can limit fees either as a flat maximum or as a percentage of the transaction amount by clicking Preferences > Lightning Fees and entering the values desired.

 Please note, however, that limiting fees may cause payments to fail.